felleg/felleg.gitlab.io-backup/content/posts/MyFirstPost.md

 +++

 Now I know what you're thinking...
 This blog post isn't very impressive looking.
 Well, I'm still quite proud of it!
-It is my first blog post using Hugo, a static website generator.
+This is my first blog post using Hugo, a static website generator.
 In the past, I would have used more common blogging tools, such as the ubiquitous "blogger", or "wordpress".
-The thing you have to know about me, however, is that I am a hipster, in every sense of the word.
-I love to see what new things have to offer.
-When new things get too hot and popular, I love going back to the past to see what everyone missed.
+The thing you have to know about me, however, is that I really enjoy customization.
+Some might (rightfully) call me a hipster in certain situations.
+I'm very excited to see what I will be able to achieve with this blog!

-Here is how this blog post looks like to me as I am currently writing it:
+Here is what this post looks like to me as I am currently writing it:
 ```markdown
 [...]
 ```

 So, what do you think? :smiley: Pretty nifty stuff, huh?
 Are now here's how my writing program looks like:

 ![Screenshot of my writing program](/img/writingmyfirstpost.png "Wow, great retro feel!")